anquanscan/sec-tools/README.md

 [Python-For-Ethical-Hacking](https://github.com/saadhaxxan/Python-For-Ethical-Hacking): This is a complete project series on implementing hacking tools available in Kali Linux into python.
 [envkeygo](https://github.com/envkey/envkeygo): EnvKey's official Go client library
 [Debugger](https://github.com/GameHackingAcademy/Debugger): An example of a Windows debugger that will attach to a running Assault Cube 1.2.0.2 process, change a specific instruction to an int 3 instruction (0xCC), and then restore the original instruction when the breakpoint is hit.
 [stig-cli](https://github.com/MindPointGroup/stig-cli): A CLI for perusing DISA STIG content Mac, Linux, and Windows Compatible
+[quay-workshop](https://github.com/cmcornejocrespo/quay-workshop): This repository contains the source code for the Quay workshop.